 “Did you tell Stu that John is his older brother because I had told Jace to call me Mom?”

 “Oh, yeah.
 Is it causing you a problem?”

 “I’ve been told I no longer can adopt wayward boys.”

 I laughed.
-“It’s all because when I defended Jace from his older step-brother, I told John, I considered Jace my brother, which meant John also was.”
+“It’s all started when I defended Jace from his older step-brother.
+I told John, I considered Jace my brother, which meant John also was.”

 “I’ll never understand boys.”

 “Well, do you want to talk with Stu, he’s standing on my toes to talk.”